Ralph Breaks the Internet footage debuts at New York Comic-Con

 Feeling great about himself with the videos series' success, he decides to walk into a room where he can see the comments people are leaving, and he's at first upset when bad comments start appearing.
 Yesss finds him and lets him know that he shouldn't worry about these, that the comments often "bring out the worst in people."

 Ralph mentions that he's used to people not liking him from being considered the villain of his video game, and briefly decides he doesn't need the internet anymore.
-But Yesss reveals that the videos have indeed earned him all the money he needed, bringing in $30,000 (considering this is a Disney movie though).
+But Yesss reveals that the videos have indeed earned him all the money he needed, bringing in $30,000 (but I doubt that's how it ends, considering this is a Disney movie).

 Fans also got a look at the Disney Princess sequence, which is even more hilarious than previous trailers have teased.
 Vanellope meets the princesses, who ask her questions that showcase the various things that have gone wrong with the princesses' lives -- like if she's been poisoned or has magic powers.
 Then, the princesses decide they would like to ditch their gowns for Vanellope's more casual look.